 New VCC Metering

-Consequently, we settled for two changes:
+So we implemented two important changes:

 Comments